5 Competitor’s Analysis Framework for Effective Analysis

 1. Divide your document into 4 parts and put Strengths, Weaknesses, Opportunities, and Threats in each section.

-2. On the topmost of the document, in the title bar, add the parameter for which you’re performing a SWOT analysis.
+2. At the top of the document, add the parameter for which you’re performing a SWOT analysis.
 For eg: If you want to perform a SWOT for marketing, put marketing in the title bar.
 By doing so, you perform this analysis with complete clarity.

 3. In the section for the strength, note down all your strengths.